-- Lack of timely response to licensing requests or queries, causing uncertainty as to whether music can be used and placing undue stress in licensees and artists - Inconsistency in the interpretation of licence classification.
-Shows that have historically been licensed under one category being reclassified to a different (higher tariff) category, even though there have been no changes to the licensing framework - The interpretation of how licence fees are calculated is broadened to include items that are inconsistent licensees' understanding or interpretation - The need to raise greater awareness of APRA's alternate dispute resolution scheme - Greater transparency to ensure that royalty revenues paid by licensees are distributed to the rightful owner of the content.
+- Lack of timely response to licensing requests or queries, causing uncertainty as to whether music can be used and placing undue stress on licensees and artists - Inconsistency in the interpretation of licence classification.
+Shows that have historically been licensed under one category being reclassified to a different (higher tariff) category, even though there have been no changes to the licensing framework - The interpretation of how licence fees are calculated is broadened to include items that are inconsistent with licensees' understanding or interpretation - Pursuit of licence fees from venues even though event organisers are responsible for these fees - The need to raise greater awareness of APRA's alternative dispute resolution scheme - Greater transparency to ensure that royalty revenues paid by licensees are distributed to the rightful owner of the content.